 Keep the lights on during a blackout.
 Charge your devices when there’s no power.
 Take off on the road as a lone wolf with no need for civilization.
 Does that all sound good?
 There’s a bunch of different ways you can use a portable generator, and we’re about to explain them all, while showing you the top ten portable generators.
 These are no simple purchase: You’re going to look at every little detail, because you want the best backup solution for any situation.
 Let’s get started.

-(Our Picks) Best Portable Generators in 2018
+The Best Portable Generators

-1. Honda EU Generator W/ Inverter
+Honda EU Portable Generator W/ Inverter

 Small and mighty, it lives up to the hype.
 Honda’s take on the portable generator landed them at the top of our list for a few awesome reasons.
 This model is easy to use, and extremely quiet, so you’ll be able to use it through the night without worry.
 It comes with two three-prong outlet jacks, works up to 8 hours on a single gallon of gas, and fits in the corner of your trunk with ease.